Ecthyma gangrenosum

-Ecthyma gangrenosum is a type of skin lesion characterized by vesicles or blisters which rapidly evolve into pustules and necrotic ulcers with undermined tender erythematous border.
-"Ecthyma" means a pus forming infection of the skin with an ulcer, "gangrenosum" refers to the accompanying gangrene or necrosis.
+Ecthyma gangrenosum is a type of skin lesion characterized by vesicles or blisters, which rapidly evolve into pustules and necrotic ulcers with undermined tender erythematous border.
+"Ecthyma" means a pus-forming infection of the skin with an ulcer, "gangrenosum" refers to the accompanying gangrene or necrosis.
 It is classically associated with Pseudomonas aeruginosa bacteremia, but it is not pathognomonic.
 Pseudomonas aeruginosa is a gram negative, aerobic bacillus.

 This type of skin lesion was first described in association with Pseudomonas aeruginosa by L. Barker in 1897.
 It was given the name "ecthyma gangrenosum" by Hitschmann and Kreibich.

 It mostly occurs in patients with underlying immunocompromise (e.g. malignancy or HIV).
-Although most cases are due to Pseudomonas aeruginosa infection, there are recent reports of this skin lesion in association with other microorganisms, such as Escherichia coli, Citrobacter freundii, Klebsiella pneumoniae, various other Pseudomonas species, and Morganella morganii.
+Although most cases are due to P. aeruginosa infection, recent reports of this skin lesion associate it with other microorganisms, such as Escherichia coli, Citrobacter freundii, Klebsiella pneumoniae, various other Pseudomonas species, and Morganella morganii.

 Signs and symptoms

-The primary skin lesion usually starts with a macule that is painless, round and erythematous.
-Then, it develops into a pustule, and then a bulla with central hemorrhagic focus.
-The bulla progresses into an ulcer which extends laterally.
-Finally it becomes a gangrenous ulcer with a central black eschar surrounded by an erythematous halo.
+The primary skin lesion usually starts with a macule that is painless, round, and erythematous.
+Then, it develops into a pustule, and then a bulla with a central hemorrhagic focus.
+The bulla progresses into an ulcer, which extends laterally.
+Finally, it becomes a gangrenous ulcer with a central black eschar surrounded by an erythematous halo.
 The lesions may be single or multiple.
-They are most commonly seen in perineum and under arm pit.
-However, they can occur in any part of the body.
+They are most commonly seen in perineum and underarm pit, but they can occur in any part of the body.

 Mechanism

 The organism enters directly through the breakdown of mechanical defense barriers such as mucosa or skin.
-Conditions which lead to the development of an immunocompromised state make the patient more susceptible to ecthyma gangrenosum and sepsis.
-In case of sepsis, the bacteria reaches the skin via the bloodstream.
-Defective humoral or cellular immunity increases risk, as the organism is not cleared from the bloodstream as usual.
+Conditions that lead to the development of an immunocompromised state make the patient more susceptible to ecthyma gangrenosum and sepsis.
+In case of sepsis, the bacteria reach the skin via the bloodstream.
+Defective humoral or cellular immunity increases risk, as the organisms are not cleared from the bloodstream as usual.
 The main mechanism of the organism that is causing the typical skin lesions is the invasion of the organism into the arteries and veins in the dermis and subcutaneous tissues of the skin.
-This perivascular invasion leads to nodular formation, ulceration, vasculitis and necrosis due to impaired blood supply.
+This perivascular invasion leads to nodular formation, ulceration, vasculitis, and necrosis due to impaired blood supply.
 Perivascular involvement is achieved by direct entry of bacteria through the skin or hematogenous spreading in case of sepsis.

 Diagnosis

-Diagnosis is made by clinical observation and the following tests.

-(1) Gram stain of the fluid from pustules or bullae, and tissue swab.